intelec.us root |

 William felt protective of Mary and young James who was of his own

-blood, having been fathered by his kinsman Yancey White, and signed on as a
+blood, having been fathered by his kinsman Yancey White, and signed on

 laborer with